brunonimos/nodejs-image-dzi-in-cloudinary/README.md

 ##Description

 -It uploads dzi images with tiled sources in cloudinary then works with a modified openseadragon.js plugin.
-All details are described in README.md.

 ##Version